OxfordNuffieldWRH/ebi-tools-api/README.md

 # ebi-tools-api
-Utility module to query the EBI Tools REST API
+Utility module to asynchronously query the EBI Tools REST API

 Only BLASTp and Needle endpoints are implemented, but the codebase may be useful to add other endpoints easily.